What Makes a Good Behaviour Change Strategy?

 Dirk Johann

 Dirk Johann is the founder and managing director of Behavioural Leeway.
-As a certified Change Manager (Steinbeis), he brings over 20 years of experience in designing impactful strategies and advising on forward-looking policies at the intersection of research, industry, and society.
+A certified change manager (Steinbeis), he has more than two decades of experience in strategy and change consulting at the intersection of research, policy, and organisational practice.

-Dirk is the author of a book on behavioural environmental policy in emerging market economies, set to be published in 2026.
+He is currently writing a book on behavioural environmental policy in emerging market economies, planned for publication in 2026.